ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 #### Sorted string table {#sst}

-A **sorted string table** or **SST** is an immutable data structure that stores rows sorted by key, facilitating efficient key lookups and range queries.
-Each SST is composed of a contiguous series of small data pages, typically around 7 KiB in size, which further optimizes the process of reading data from disk.
+A **sorted string table** or **SST** is an immutable data structure that stores table rows sorted by key, facilitating efficient key lookups and range queries.
+Each SST is composed of a contiguous series of small data pages, typically around 7 KiB in size each, which further optimizes the process of reading data from disk.
 An SST typically represents a part of [LSM tree](#lsm-tree).

 #### Tablet pipe {#tablet-pipe}